10 years of restoring the Walled Garden at Attingham

 What are we restoring next?

-In the tenth year of restoration Attingham is raising funds to repair and replace the frames and glass on the productive glass houses in the Frameyard.
+During 2018 and 2019 Attingham is raising funds to repair and replace the frames and glass on the productive glass houses in the Frameyard.

 These structures dating from the 1920s have come to the end of their life (not bad for nearly 100 years!) and with the increasing annual maintenance and conservation, and to ensure their continued survival and crucial role in growing seedlings and produce, parts of the frames will need to be replaced.
 As the Georgian gardeners utilised the most up to date horticultural technology, so will we, as today’s more modern long lasting materials and methods of construction will be used.